How to Prepare for the Police Interview

 - Give us a situation when you had to deal with someone who was irate and/or hostile towards you.

-- What are the sources of stress in your personal and professional life and how do you manage such stress?
+- What are the sources of stress in your personal and professional life.
+How do you manage such stress?

 - When have you had to take charge of a situation in order to resolve a problem?